 Contact Kairi Lowery at klowery@alligator.org.
 Follow her on X @kairiloweryy.

-Kairi Lowery is a second-year journalism major and a metro general assignment reporter for The Alligator.
+Kairi Lowery is a third-year journalism major and a metro general assignment reporter for The Alligator.
 When she's not writing you can find her lounging on the beach with a book or collecting vinyls.